 Spotting pipe issues can be very difficult as they are usually located under floors and between walls, making it hard for anyone but a licensed plumber to assess if there is a problem and where the piping issue exists.
 Piping problems often worsen due to their hidden nature.
 Leaking pipes not only waste money but they can cause a significant amount of money for water damage restoration services.
-Identifying the signs early is the key to avoiding a plumbing catastrophe.
+Identifying the signs a pipe repair is needed as early as possible is the key to avoiding a plumbing catastrophe.

 Water leaks: For some minor water leaks, simply tightening a connection or swapping out the washer and gasket will work.